laisoJS/webScrapper/README.md

 - Discover potential admin pages using a wordlist.
 - Enumerate subdomains using a wordlist.
 - Perform DNS queries.
-- Supports concurrency for faster results.
+- Search for CMS based on the Wappalizer api
+- Search for CVE based on the gathered CMS

 ## Installation
 1. Clone the repository: